Julian22222/PRACTICE/Next_and_NestJS/README_NEST.md

   constructor(private readonly tasksService: TasksService) {}  //Constructor injects the TasksService

   //@Get() method returns all tasks. @Get() means this method responds to HTTP GET requests at /tasks.
-If you want to change the route  to tasks/getall à we put @Get(“getall”)
+If you want to change the route  to tasks/getall <-- we put @Get(“getall”)
   //If you want the URL to be /tasks/getAllTasks, you can specify the path inside the @Get() decorator:  @Get('getAllTasks')
   @Get()  //@Get() without any parameters means this method handles GET requests on exactly /tasks. getAllTasks(): Task[] {